Cancer statistics

 - Vulval

-- Uterine / Womb / Endometrial
+- Uterine (Womb) / Endometrial

-Mouth, head & neck cancers include
+Mouth, head and neck cancers include

 - Mouth (oral) cancers: Lips, tongue, gums, cheeks, roof of your mouth (the hard palate) or the floor of your mouth (under your tongue).